California sea hare: Sexual reproduction

 At the base of the right anterior tentacle is the aperture from which the penis can protrude.
 The genital aperture lies at the anterior end of the mantle cavity, a seminal grove arises from it and runs forward to the penis, at the base of the anterior tentacle.

 Coupling lasts for hours or sometimes for days, although the actual passage of the sperm may take only a few minutes.
 Egg laying normally has to be triggered by copulation, but it occurs spontaneously in individuals kept in isolation for up to 3–4 months (typically these eggs are unfertilized).
 Copulation occurs most frequently in the early morning, and rarely after 12:30 pm.
-An individual animal weighing 2,600g was recorded to have laid about 500 million eggs at 27 separate times during less than five months.
+An individual animal weighing 2,600 g was recorded to have laid about 500 million eggs at 27 separate times during less than five months.

 Feeding habits

 Like all Aplysia species, the California sea hare is herbivorous.
 Its diet consists primarily of red algae such as Laurencia pacifica, Plocamium pacificum, and Ceramium eatonianum, which give the animal its typically reddish or pinkish coloration.
 Some California sea hares will appear browner, which helps them blend into their surroundings.
 A. californica resembles the food on which it grazes, and cannot be distinguished easily from the seaweed unless the animal is moving.
 When the sea hares eat algae, they consume toxins, which they store in themselves to repel predators.
 They can also release these toxins as a purple ink, which will also discourage predators from attacking them.